AEO for Real Estate: How Agents & Brokerages Dominate AI Property Search

 Office location, hours, phone, and areaServed for local “near me” queries.
 Essential for agents with physical offices — AI engines use this to match agents to location-based property searches.

 Check your presence across Google Business Profile, Zillow, Realtor.com, and your state real estate board directory.
 Note inconsistencies in name, brokerage, license number, and service areas.
-These discrepancies are the first barrier to AI citation.

 Add RealEstateAgent schema to your bio page and LocalBusiness schema to your contact page.
 Include license number, brokerage affiliation, and sameAs links to every directory where your profile exists.
-This establishes your verifiable professional entity.

 Create dedicated pages for your top 5–10 neighborhoods with Place schema, school data, median prices, days-on-market stats, and your expert commentary.
-These pages become AI-citable sources for location queries and differentiate you from agents with generic coverage.

 Track AI answers for your target queries across Google AI Overviews and Perplexity.
 Identify which neighborhoods and query types cite your competitors.
 Expand schema coverage and content depth for gaps.
-Real estate AEO is an ongoing competitive advantage, not a one-time project.

 We audit your agent entity signals, deploy RealEstateAgent and Place schema, build neighborhood authority pages, and monitor AI citations across Google AI Overviews and Perplexity.
 Google Partner since 2017.
-Trusted by agents and brokerages across North America.